Is hypnosis real?

-You might have heard about hypnosis and hypnotherapy and like most people wonder if hypnosis is actually real.
-With modern-day advances in brain imaging and neurological science, our understanding of hypnosis has come a long way.
+This is a question that is still asked in some circles when discussing therapy, and the place of hypnosis within it.
+Fortunately, with modern-day advances in brain imaging and neurological science, our understanding of hypnosis has come a long way.
 We now know how hypnotic state influences the brain.
 Researchers also have proof that hypnosis can help resolve multiple psychological and physical issues.

 Whatever the history behind it, hypnosis is quite real.
 Hypnosis is actually a very natural state of mind you go in and out of on a regular basis.

 Hypnosis is a state of focused awareness and concentration.
-Whenever you get lost in thought, miss an exit on the highway, or get into the zone while working out, you are in a state of trance similar to the one you experience under hypnosis.
+When you are lost in thought, you are in a state of trance.
+This is similar to the one you experience under hypnosis.

 For some people, hypnosis feels like daydreaming.
 By helping you access this trance-like state, hypnosis helps you move beyond your conscious “thinking” mind into the subconscious, which is where the magic happens.